Enet4/dicom-rs/dump/README.md

 [![CratesIO](https://img.shields.io/crates/v/dicom-dump.svg)](https://crates.io/crates/dicom-dump)
 [![Documentation](https://docs.rs/dicom-dump/badge.svg)](https://docs.rs/dicom-dump)

-A command line utility for inspecting DICOM files.
+A command line utility for inspecting the contents of DICOM files by printing them in a human readable format.

+A programmatic API for dumping DICOM objects is also available.

 This tool is part of the [DICOM-rs](https://github.com/Enet4/dicom-rs) project.